19th Arkansas Infantry Regiment (Dawson's): Chickamauga

-Atlanta Campaign
+Atlanta

 The 8th-19th played a part in all of Cleburne's actions in the Atlanta Campaign, but particularly distinguished itself at the Battle of Pickett's Mill, when it was sent across a cornfield to counter a Union thrust which was about to turn the Confederate right flank.
 Cavalry General John Kelly, a former commander of the 8th Arkansas, appeared before the men, and in an electrifying charge, led them into the corn to stop the Union attack cold.
 Baucum and the unit were cited in General Cleburne's report on the battle.
 Casualties for the 19th portion of the regiment were 8 killed and 5 wounded.

 The unit saw heavy action in the Battle of Atlanta, where it lost many men.
 Colonel Baucum was shot in the face, while Lt.
 Col. Hutchison was wounded in the arm.
 Both being lost for many months, command devolved upon Major David H. Hamiter of the 19th Arkansas, who was to command the regiment until the final days of the war.
 At Jonesboro, 49 men of the 19th, and 77 men of the 8th were captured when Govan's Brigade was overrun by a massive Union attack.
 Only heroic fighting by the remainder of the men and the rest of Cleburne's division saved the Confederate position from being destroyed.
 The flag of the consolidated 8th-19th was captured by Medal of Honor winner, 2nd LT Jeremiah Kuder of the 74th Indiana Infantry Regiment during this fight.

-Franklin–Nashville Campaign
+Franklin–Nashville

 The 8th-19th saw action with the remainder of Cleburne's Division during the Tennessee Campaign, and was one of the few Confederate infantry units to become engaged at Spring Hill, before the curious collapse of the Confederate high command that day.
 On November 30, 1864, Govan's Brigade, the 19th among them lost over 60% of their men during the fateful Confederate assault at Franklin, Tennessee.
 Charging into the vortex of the battle around the Carter House, the unit fought hand to hand until driven into the ditch outside the second line of works.
 General Cleburne was one of six Confederate Generals killed during this attack.

 The 8th-19th was part of the contingent of the Army of Tennessee that traveled to the Carolinas to resist the army of General Sherman.
 It saw action one last time at the Battle of Bentonville.
 At least five members of the 19th are known to have been wounded in this battle, but exact casualty figures are unknown.

 The 18th/24th lost thirty-eight percent of the 226 engaged at Chickamauga, and the 8th/19th reported 16 casualties at Ringgold Gap and totaled 363 men and 285 arms in December 1863.
 At the Battle of Atlanta the 8th/19th had 97 men disabled.